dymodi/dymodi.github.io/index.md

 **Recent News**

 * Apr.
+2026: Master students (Chitsein, Yutong, Jing) in the group will pursue PhD in UIUC, Rutgers, and UTD.
+Thanks for their contribution and congratulations!
+* Apr.
 2026: Paper on using world model to improve robots training published on Arxiv.
 * Jan.
 2026: PhD student Ziqi Liu's Paper on time series data compression accepted by ACM WWW 2026 (the Web Conference).
 * Sep.
 2025: Paper on LLM for human activity recognition accepted by ACM IMWUT.